eyebrow/CLove/README.md

 CLove
 =====
-CLove is a simple and easy to learn and use game framework tested on Mac/Linux/PC, made in C with OpenGLES 2 which uses Lua as scripting language.
+CLove is a simple and easy to learn and use game framework tested on OSX/Linux/Windows, made in C with OpenGLES 2 which uses Lua as scripting language.

 How to build
 ============
 Download or clone CLove.
-- On Linux based systems : download cmake and make (sudo apt-get install cmake && make).
+- On Linux based systems: download cmake and make (sudo apt-get install cmake make).
 Call "cmake ../ && make" from a new folder called "build".
-- On Os X systems : download cmake and make (sudo brew install cmake && make).
+- On OS X: download cmake and make (sudo brew install cmake make).
 Call "cmake ../ && make" from a new folder called "build".
-- On Windows : download MinGW,add gcc and g++ to system path.After that download QT Community and build CLove using it.
+- On Windows: download MinGW, add gcc and g++ to your system path.
+After that download QT Community and build CLove using it.

 Features